StackExchange/dnscontrol/documentation/byo-secrets.md

 Our automated integration tests leverages this info to have tests only run if they have access to the secrets they will need.

-# How tests are selected.
+# How tests are selected

 Tests are executed if the env variable`*_DOMAIN` exists where `*` is the name of the provider.
 If the value is empty or unset, the test is skipped.